-If you’re happy with everything, select Import now.
+If you’re happy with everything, click the Import now button.

 Ninox can easily export data into CSV or Excel formats.
-Like Sharing and Importing above, start by clicking the Gear icon and then select Export data…
+Like Sharing and Importing above, start by clicking the Actions gear icon and then select Export data…

 If you decide to export in comma-separated value (CSV) format, then you can customize your export in a few different ways. like including a header, selecting a separator, selecting a date format, etc.